 Now, while there is no government-recognized organization to accredit sleep training programs, it seems that the sleep training industry is trying to regulate itself.
 So that’s promising.

 And the fact that various organizations are popping up to start self-regulating the field is definitely a move in the right direction.
-However, trying to pass that off as official or government-sanctioned licensure and certification are worrisome.
+However, trying to pass that off as official or government-sanctioned licensure and certification is worrisome.

-It’s easy to see how people would misinterpret those casual relationships to non-government organizations and institutes (that are businesses) as if it were a government or healthcare provider type of approval.
+It’s easy to see how people would misinterpret those casual relationships with non-government organizations and institutes (that are businesses) as if it were a government or healthcare provider type of approval.
 Because that’s what these businesses are trying to imply via their marketing: that they’re approved.

 So as you look for a sleep consultant, just remember: there is no officially government-sanctioned channel or process for vetting sleep consultants.

 There are, however, a handful of businesses and organizations that are trying to regulate things.
 Even so, without a transparent process, there’s still too much room for interpretation.
 Because at this point, anyone can claim to be a sleep consultant or a baby sleep expert.